 - Course are generally bought in higher bulk quantities, leading to a better sale-to-customer ratio and higher revenue per transaction.

-- While purchasing decisions take longer in the B2B space, once a company had decided to buy their courses from you this also has the potential to result in a long-term business relationship that results in ongoing course sales.
+- While purchasing decisions do take longer in the B2B space, once a company had decided to buy their courses from you this also has the potential to result in a long-term business relationship with ongoing course sales.

-- Though B2B courses sales may have a smaller lead pool that naturally translates into a lower reserve of potential sales, you likewise have the opportunity of building your ideal client profile and can craft your sales strategy directly with them in mind.
+- Though B2B courses sales may have a smaller lead pool that naturally translates into a lower reserve of potential sales, you likewise have the opportunity of building your ideal client profile and designing your sales strategy directly with them in mind.

 So, how do you sell online courses to companies?

-Logistically, there are a number of factors that go into selling courses directly to companies while still making sure you can meet the needs of corporate customers.
+Beyond the type of classes you offer, there are a number of other factors that go into selling courses directly to companies while still making sure you can meet the needs of corporate customers.
 Over and above your marketing and sales efforts, much of this goes right back to your eLearning platform and if the software you use supports your business requirements with its available features as well as the quality of its customer support.

-To begin with, the most fundamental step is hosting your courses on a platform that can fulfill the requirements of company course sales.
+To begin with, the most fundamental step is hosting your courses on a platform that can fulfill the requirements of your courses.
 Namely, your platform should support the requirements of courses taken by students whose employer has an invested interest in their success: